rudidudi/TestBus/README.md

 download [MongoDB](https://www.mongodb.com/download-center#community) and install it.

-Create the following directories if not presents:
+Create the following directories if are not presents:
 ```cmd
   md \data\db